santosdeboracristina/SDEV140/UserManual.md

 # SDEV140 - FINAL PROJECT

+Hi there, welcome to My Exchange Rate App :)

 ### Libraries you will need:
 * tkinter (usually comes with your Python already) but you will need to import it;
 * requests: `pip install requests`